Kangaroo: Meat

 The kangaroo has been a source of food for indigenous Australians for tens of thousands of years.
 Kangaroo meat is high in protein and low in fat (about 2%).
 Kangaroo meat has a high concentration of conjugated linoleic acid (CLA) compared with other foods, and is a rich source of vitamins and minerals.
 Low fat diets rich in CLA have been studied for their potential in reducing obesity and atherosclerosis.

 Kangaroo meat is sourced from wild animals and is seen by many as the best source of population control programs as opposed to culling them as pests where carcasses are left in paddocks.
-Kangaroos are harvested by highly skilled, licensed shooters in accordance with a strict code of practice and are protected by state and federal legislation.
+Kangaroos are harvested by licensed shooters in accordance with a code of practice and are protected by state and federal legislation.

 Kangaroo meat is exported to many countries around the world.
 However, it is not considered biblically kosher by Jews or Adventists.
 It is considered halal according to Muslim dietary standards, because kangaroos are herbivorous.